-The ethics committee of the International Journal of Medical Students will be created once a situation within the Journal calls for its formation.
-The committee will meet virtually to solve the issue and once it has been solved the committee will be dissolved in no further cases are required to be analyzed.
+The Ethics Committee of the International Journal of Medical Students can be contacted at firstname.lastname@example.org.
+The committee will meet virtually to solve any issue communicated to them.
 Editors can communicate with members via email in between meetings.
 Clinical medicine, research, journalism, bioethics, law, and medical editing will be among the members' diverse areas of expertise.
 The chairman coordinates responses, and a decision is reached by a majority vote.
 Only in exceptional circumstances will the chairman make decisions without consulting the other members.

 The committee is merely advisory in nature.
 The editor is free to disregard its advice, but they must justify their decision in writing to the chairman.
 Both the suggestion and the editor's response would be made public.
 In the event of a disagreement, the chairman of the committee can appeal to the University Library System of the University of Pittsburgh.

 Roles of the committee